VITA-Group/NeuralLift-360/README.md

 find ./ -name lift_ep0100_rgb.mp4 -printf "%T@ %Tc %p\n" | sort -n
 ```

-If you want to run test only, change `test: False` to `test: True` in the yaml config file.
+If you want to run test only, go to the yaml config file, change `test: False` to `test: True` and `ckpt: ` to the path of the trained checkpoint.

 ## Acknowledgement